Current Earthquake Information

 A detailed explanation of waves, seismic instrumentation, and the records they produce was prepared by Charles Ammon at St. Louis University for an introductory earthquake class.

 Seismologists have several different methods for determining the size of an earthquake - some based on body waves (which travel deep within the structure of the earth), some based on surface waves (which primarily travel along the uppermost layers of the earth), and some based on completely different methodologies.

-- Here is a brief description of four of the most common methodologies.
+- Here is a brief description of five of the most common methodologies.

 - ML - "Local Magnitude" determined for local earthquakes (usually 600 km, or less from the recording station), originally developed by Charles Richter circa 1935 for classification of earthquakes in southern California.
 ML is defined as